leebyron/iterall/README.md

 ### forEach

-Given an object which either implements the Iterable protocol or is "Array-like", iterate over it, calling the `callback` at each iteration.
+Given an object which either implements the Iterable protocol or is Array-like, iterate over it, calling the `callback` at each iteration.

 Use `forEach` where you would expect to use a `for ... of` loop in ES6.
 However `forEach` adheres to the behavior of [Array#forEach][] described in